 Terminology and overview

 A database can be managed by a DBMS that supports one or more models.
-For example, if a system only supports a hierarchical model, then it cannot manage databases conforming to the relational model.
+For example, if a software or hardware limitations of any system only supports a hierarchical model, then it cannot manage databases conforming to the relational model.
 Conversely, if it supports the relational model but not the hierarchical model, many things will have to be done manually which may result in numerous inconsistencies.

 In general terms, a DBMS conforms to a particular data model.
 Some models are Hierarchical network-relational, etc.